Dreux: History

 Dreux was known in ancient times as Durocassium, the capital of the Durocasses Celtic tribe.
 Despite the legend, its name was not related with Druids.
 The Romans established here a fortified camp known as Castrum Drocas.

 In the Middle Ages, Dreux was the centre of the County of Dreux.
 The first count of Dreux was Robert, the son of King Louis the Fat.
 The first large battle of the French Wars of Religion occurred at Dreux, on 19 December 1562, resulting in a hard-fought victory for the Catholic forces of the duc de Montmorency.

+The Hôtel de Ville is a former private residence completed in 1886.

 In October 1983, the Front National won 55% of the vote in the second round of elections for the city council of Dreux, in one of its first significant electoral victories.

 Population

-Dreux has a significant Muslim population, and is estimated to be around 35%.
+Dreux has a significant Muslim population, estimated to be around 35%.
 Dreux's Muslim population consists mainly of North Africans, Arabs, Turks, and Sub-Saharan Africans.
 Many Muslims in Dreux experience high levels of poverty and unemployment.
 One-in-four residents in the town are immigrants.